3lmkrew/super_lotto_predictor/README.md

 # super_lotto_predictor
-Will loop through all pass winning numbers and select 5 most comment numbers and 1 mega number. one.xlsx file only has 40 past winning numbers, must add winning numbers for previous events.
+It loops through previous winning numbers and selects 5 most comment numbers and 1 mega number. one.xlsx file only has 40 past winning numbers, must add winning numbers for previous events.
+Let me know if you win, Sharing is caring# super_lotto_predictor It loops through previous winning numbers and selects 5 most comment numbers and 1 mega number. one.xlsx file only has 40 past winning numbers, add winning numbers for previous events.
-Let me know if you win, Sharing is caring
+Let me know if you win, sharin is caring